How does billing for charging costs work for company cars?Blog

 Frequently asked Questions

+Note: This option was only available until December 31, 2025 and is no longer valid from 2026 onward.
 Flat rates are simple and require little administrative effort.
 Typically, fully electric vehicles are billed at 30 euros per month, and plug-in hybrids at 15 euros.
 However, flat rates may not always reflect the actual charging costs, which can raise questions about fairness.

 Manual billing involves employees recording their power consumption themselves, for example, by reading an intermediate meter or exporting data from the wallbox.
 This method accurately reflects actual costs but requires precise documentation and additional technical equipment, leading to increased administrative effort.